kuleafenu/Data-Analysis-and-Visualization/EDA of KNUST less endowed students Dataset/README.md

 ## Things you will learn
  * How to scrap data from any website with `python` and `beautiful soup`
  * How to read and analyze data with `pandas` and `numpy` libraries
- * You will create various data visualization such as pie chart, histogram, barplot,heatmap etc with seaborn and matplotlib *etc
+ * You will create various data visualization such as:
+   * pie chart
+   * histogram
+   * barplot
+   * heatmap etc with seaborn and matplotlib
+ *etc

 **NB** The data was scrapped for educational purposes ONLY.

 ## INSTALLATION
-python3 of anaconda
+python3 within anaconda

 ## Dependencies
 * numpy